-For Out of Hours and Weekend Emergencies please call the Emergency Safeguarding number 0303 003 1111 (option 2) .
-During Office Hours and for General Enquiries please call Neil Spiring or Kim Hodgkins on 01543 306030.
+For Out of Hours and Weekend Emergencies please call the Emergency Safeguarding number 0303 003 1111 (option 2).

-This number will take you through to Thirty One: Eight who will register your call and help with your emergency.
-We have an information sharing agreement with CCPAS so that any details given will be forwarded onto the Diocesan Safeguarding team so we can follow up with you if necKessary.
+This number will take you through to Thirty One Eight (thirtyoneeight.org/, formerly CCPAS), who will register your call and help with your emergency.
+We have an information sharing agreement with Thirty One Eight so that any details given will be forwarded onto the Diocesan Safeguarding team so we can follow up with you if necessary.
 You can choose to remain anonymous if you wish to when making the call but we will not be able to get any follow up information.

 OTHER USEFUL LINKS/NUMBERS:

 Childline: 0800 1111

 Samaritans: 116 123

 Treat everyone with respect, setting a positive example for others.